Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Even in the Spring and Summer I love soup and a slow cooker is the way to go to keep the kitchen cooled down.

 Very healthy.
 Wash lentils and place in large pot with water and tomato sauce.
 Bring to boil; lower heat and simmer as you continue preparations.
-Remove casing from sausage; saute, breaking up with spoon.

 Place lentils in large saucepan; add water to cover and let stand overnight.
 Drain, reserving liquid.
 Add water to liquid to make 6 cups.
 Heat salt pork in a skillet; add onions and garlic and saute' until onions are tender but not browned.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 We are trying to increase our fiber intake and would love easy recipes using lentils in soup.

 By Barbara from Boerne, TX

 I was at a conference last summer.
 They made spaghetti using lentils instead of meat.
 It was really good and much healthier.

 1 small carrot, diced small

 2 garlic cloves, sliced